 The Compensation Committee, from time to time, engages external compensation advisors to assist in benchmarking its compensation practices and provide recommendations to the committee with respect to compensation for directors and officers.
-The Corporation retained an external compensation advisor for the year-ended December 31, 2023.
-The table below summarizes the fees billed by the specialist related to determining compensation for the Corporation's directors and executives ("Executive Compensation Related Fees") and the fees billed by the specialist related to other services ("All Other Fees") for the financial years ended December 31, 2023 and 2022.
+The table below summarizes the fees billed by Radford related to determining compensation for the Corporation's directors and executives ("Executive Compensation Related Fees") and the fees billed by the specialist related to other services ("All Other Fees") for the financial years ended December 31, 2024 and 2023.

 Executive Compensation-

 Related Fees All Other Fees

 Year ended \$ \$

+December 31, 2024 Nil Nil

 December 31, 2023 61,101 Nil

-December 31, 2022 Nil Nil